 - Most popular marketing tactics in 2009 are: web, mobile, viral, SEO, word-of-mouth according to an advertising agency execs recent survey.

 Marketing tactics must be measurable.
 It’s been argued that social media marketing is difficult to measure.
 I argue that if you look at your marketing on the web as just that, marketing on the web, you can identify metrics that satisfies the CEO.
 The granularity of some metrics is not as important as the bottom line.
-What does it cost to produce a lead from the web, from a trade show, from a cold call, from an advertisement?
+What does it cost to produce a lead from the web, from a top step trader review show, from a cold call, from an advertisement?

 When managing marketing budgets in a tight economy you must focus on the marketing activities that produce results you can measure.
 You need marketing software, analytics software and a close eye.